ento00/C_Programming_A_modern_approch_-solutions/README.md

 (the "hint" sections of programming projects at the end of each chapter already provide a good starting point.)

-DISCLAIMER: I don't provide the best solution to the problem, in terms of complexity, but a possible one.

 All testing was done on Linux (WLS) system running GCC 11.4.0.